-Cough-variant asthma is sometimes called chronic cough to describe a cough that has lasted longer than six to eight weeks.
+Cough-variant asthma is one of the most common causes of chronic cough, which is a cough that lasts longer than 6-8 weeks.
 The coughing with asthma can occur during the day or at night.
 If you have nighttime asthma, it can interrupt sleep.
 People with cough-variant asthma often notice that coughing increases with exercise, called exercise-induced asthma.
 Coughing may increase when they are exposed to asthma triggers or allergy-causing substances like dust or strong fragrances, or when they are in cold air.

 Who Gets Cough-Variant Asthma?

 Anyone can get cough-variant asthma at any time, but it is common in young kids with childhood asthma.
 Cough-variant asthma may lead to the development of "classic" asthma, with symptoms that include shortness of breath and wheezing.